GJAC encourages, promotes and recognizes quality Golf Journalism in Canada by:

-- Bring together golf journalists from across the country to share ideas and common interests and;
+- connecting journalists across the country to share ideas, interest and knowledge

 The Golf Journalists Association of Canada (GJAC) was originally formed in 1995 with a mandate to attain proper media facilities and improved working conditions at professional and amateur golf events across Canada; to encourage and promote golf journalism in Canada; to recognize outstanding contributions to golf and golf journalism in Canada and to add a sound, objective voice to the direction of golf in this country.